alessandroliuzzi/CIPV-2024-25/README.md

 This repository contains a project for detecting toxic language in Italian conversations using BERT.
-The approach includes both full-conversation classification and single-message analysis with conversational context, with the goal of identifying the most toxic messages within each dialogue using the same initially trained model.
+The approach includes both full-conversation classification and single-message analysis with conversational context, with the goal of identifying the most toxic messages within each dialogue using the same initially fine-tuned model.

 ## Reproducibility Instructions